TutorialsJSON resources

 4. Passing a Buffer or object into JSON.parse() instead of a string.

-Handling Large JSON Files (The Professional Way)
+Handling Large JSON Files Without Loading Everything at Once

 In Node.js, packages like stream-json can parse large arrays incrementally: